dianapnle/Schmoove-Studios/README.md

 #### React router and components

-Urban Steps is a multi-page app.
+Urban Steps is single page app.
 The React router handles the logic associated with component navigation and updates accordingly to the root route.
 The child components are done through React.

 #### Frontend and Backend Interaction